 Maybe you aren’t sure how old your seeds are (especially if the seeds were saved from your own plants).

-2. You can start a lot more seeds this way, and use only a minimum of space while they get going.
+2. You can start a lot more seeds this way and use only a minimum of space while they get going.

-It helps you pick out the fastest and most vigorous seeds to plant because you can actually see them germinate (a process that’s pretty mysterious to most of us since it happens underground).
+Plus, the baggie method helps you pick out the fastest and most vigorous seeds to plant because you can actually see them germinate (a process that’s pretty mysterious to most of us since it happens underground).

 The heat, moisture, and controlled conditions inside a plastic baggie help them germinate in only a few days (or less, depending on the seed).